BestTimesToVisit.com Logo

 Frequently Asked Questions

-For that sweet spot of good weather and fewer people, aim for the shoulder seasons: late November to December, or March to April.
-You'll miss the peak holiday rush and the heaviest rains of the green season, but still get plenty of sunshine, especially along the Pacific coast.
-It's perfect for exploring colonial cities like Granada and León without feeling overwhelmed.
+For that sweet spot of dry weather and manageable crowds, aim for the shoulder seasons: late November to December, or March to April.
+You'll miss the peak holiday rush and the heaviest rains, but still get plenty of sunshine for exploring volcanoes and beaches.
+Just be aware that Easter week (Semana Santa) is a major travel time for Nicaraguans themselves, so expect higher prices and more local tourists then.

 What is the cheapest month to visit Nicaragua?